 The D2C Explosion by the Numbers

-Nearly 25 percent of households say they already purchase home and consumer goods online, and McKinsey expects that share to double in 2018.
+Nearly 25 percent of households say they already purchase home and consumer goods online, and McKinsey expects that share to double.
 Additionally, nearly a third of buyers indicate they’ve bought from a direct brand itself.

 Similar bellwether statistics are scattered across the retail landscape: